Michaeljacobej/Java-Data-Structure/Data Structure/Read.md

         - values(): returns a collection of all values in the treemap
         - entrySet(): returns a set of keyvalue pairs in the treemap

+    # Tree
-      8. Tree: is widely used data structure in computer science that represents a hierarchical structure
+    ## is widely used data structure in computer science that represents a hierarchical structure

       a.
 Advantages